 Substitution and Addition

-- Chicken: Swap pork for chicken for a lighter version.
+- Chicken- Swap pork for chicken for a lighter version.

-- Chorizo: Add for a smoky, spicy kick.
+- Chorizo- Add for a smoky, spicy kick.

-- Pineapple: Add chunks for a tropical sweet and sour flavor.
+- Pineapple:-Add chunks for a tropical sweet and sour flavor.

-๐ชHow to Make Pork Menudo?
+How to Make Filipino Pork Menudo

 Variations

-What to Serve with This?
+What to Serve with Pork Menudo

 - Steamed Rice: A classic pairing that soaks up the delicious tomato sauce, making every bite flavorful.